-Students must type (double-space) all essays and journals.
+Students must type (double-space) all essays, both LC and SC.
+Turn in BOTH a print copy of the final draft AND a digital copy via e-mail or Moodle.
 Pages must be stapled.
-Before turning in the final draft of a project, students should also put all early drafts, journals, freewrites, outlines, and peer review comments (anything that contributed to the writing of the essay or project) in the manila folder.
-Journals should be written under the same considerations of style and grammar as a formal essay.
+Before turning in the final draft of a project, students should also put all early drafts, process work, and peer review comments (anything that contributed to the writing of the essay or project) in the manila folder.
+Journals will be checked for participation periodically throughout the semester, but they are more casual---you need not worry about grammar and other formalities in your journals, because I won't be grading for that.